Keiki at Risk?: Puʻuloa Firing Range Contamination Updates and Talk Story

 Most recently, the Marine Corps’ own testing found lead and antimony (another heavy metal contaminant) in the beach fronting their firing range at levels far exceeding state action levels, but concluded that “no further immediate action is warranted.”

 ʻEwa Beach families, beachgoers, fishers, and others need both data and more importantly, immediate action, to understand and protect themselves - and future generations - from potential toxic exposure.
-On Monday, December 2, join ʻEwa Beach community members, subject matter experts, and the Sierra Club of Hawaiʻi for a virtual discussion on currently available environmental hazard data within and adjacent to the Puʻuloa firing range, potential risks to human and environmental health, and actions you can take to help protect our island community.
+Join ʻEwa Beach community members, subject matter experts, and the Sierra Club of Hawaiʻi for a virtual discussion on currently available environmental hazard data within and adjacent to the Puʻuloa firing range, potential risks to human and environmental health, and actions you can take to help protect our island community.

 More information on Puʻuloa Firing Range threats